harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/2-cost-optimization-governance.md

 7. Select the cloud provider.
 8. Select the rules or rulesets that you want to enforce.
 You can use the **Search** box if you have multiple rules and are looking to enforce a particular rule or rule set.
 9. Select **Continue**.
-10. Select the target accounts and target regions.
+10. Select the target accounts/subscriptions/projects and target region (Region field isn't applicable in case of GCP).
 You could select multiple accounts and regions.
 11. Set the frequency from **Hourly**, **Daily**, or **Weekly **options.
 In case you select Daily or Weekly, specify the day, time, and time zone to run the rule on schedule.
 12. Toggle the **Dry Run** mode if you do not want to take action immediately.
 13. Select **Finish**.